wpswings/membership-for-woocommerce/README.txt

 12. Welcome Page

 == Changelog ==

+= 2.1.6 - Released on 29 November 2022 =
+* Fix: Minor Bug Fixes (Add to Cart Issue Fix)
+* Fix: Compatible with latest WooCommerce and WordPress

 = 2.1.5 - Released on 17 October 2022 =
 * New: Compatible with PHP8